 Administrator - Postgraduate Programme Queries

-The Discipline of Information Technology has four dedicated computer labs for students taking courses with us.
+The School of Computer Science has dedicated computer labs for students taking courses with us.
 As an information technology student you will be provided with an account to access the computers in these labs.

 The labs are: